 Hyaluronic acid on the other hand, is known in the science community as the fountain of youth compound.
 It can hold up to 1000 times its weight in water, so it is a king moisturiser.
 It helps wounds heal faster (often added on bandages) and increases collagen production leading to younger looking skin.

-For more information on Skin Kissed or if you wish to purchase their serum, visit the brand’s website at: www.skinkissed.co.uk
+For more information on Skin Kissed or if you wish to purchase their serum, visit the brand’s website at: www.skinkissed.co.uk and use the code bondsofbeauty15 for 15% off.

 For now let’s get into the details.
 Does this serum work and is it worth your cash?